Windermere/sidekiq/Pro-Changes.md

 ---------

-- Refactor batch job success/failure to gracefully handle several edge cases with regard to Sidekiq::Shutdown.
+- Refactor batch job success/failure to gracefully handle several edge cases with regard to Sidekiq1::Shutdown.
 This should greatly reduce the chances of seeing the long-standing "negative pending count" problem. [#3710]